gantgarrett/100-days-of-code/log.md

 **Link:** https://github.com/gantgarrett/Projects/blob/master/RECLAIM.ipynb

 **Thoughts:** I had some trouble initially trying to graph this thing.
 I now know you don't always need to read from a .csv file.
 If the dataset is small enough, you can just input the numbers yourself.
 I like being able to collect data even if it's something small like this... we are able to visualize correlations for sure!

+### Day 17: July 15th, 2018

+**Today's Progress:** I was curious about Disney World's ticket price increase over the years (just to graph something...).
+The graph showed an exponential increase.
+I want to add another line showing the cost of living compared to the ticket prices increasing.
+It should show interesting results.
+I also want to make more diverse graphs.
+I need more interesting data to collect!

+**Thoughts:** I plan on adding the second line to the graph tomorrow morning.
+Correlation between cost of living and ticket increase?
+I think so!
+Right now I'm beat because I just drove with Kameron to LAX to pick up his parents from the airport.
+I finished that graph on his laptop on the car ride down though.
+It was fun!